How Much Does It Cost to Break a Lease?

 Here are some reasons that may be considered justifiable depending on the situation and your state’s tenant laws.

 - Unlivable conditions or landlord violations: Your landlord is required by law to keep your property relatively safe and habitable.
-If they violate those rules, like if they won’t fix a broken smoke alarm or a neighbor threatens you and a landlord refuses to evict them, you could be able to break your lease without repercussions.
+If they violate those rules, like if they won’t fix a broken smoke alarm or a neighbor threatens you and a landlord refuses to evict them, you may be able to break your lease without repercussions.

 - Health emergencies or disability: In some cases, state law may cover you if you experience a health emergency that results in a disability or something similar that makes it impossible for you to live in your current rental property.